mikellykels/PersonalWebsite/content/featured/SteampunkRPG/index.md

 showInProjects: true
 ---

-A steampunk-themed RPG designed using C++ and Unreal Engine 5.1.
+Ongoing Project: A steampunk-themed RPG designed using C++ and Unreal Engine 5.1.
 Practicing and exploring an equipment system, a dynamic attack mechanism, detailed player stats, enemy AI, and UI elements.
 Also entered as part of the [Rookie Awards 2023](https://www.therookies.co/entries/21590).